Crimean War: Documentation

 Documentation of the war was provided by William Howard Russell, who wrote for The Times newspaper, and by Roger Fenton's photographs.
 News from war correspondents reached all of the nations involved in the war and kept the public citizenry of those nations better informed of the day-to-day events of the war than had been the case in any earlier war.
 The British public was very well informed on the day-to-day realities of the war.
 After the French extended the telegraph to the coast of the Black Sea in late 1854, news reached London in two days.
 When the British laid an underwater cable to Crimea in April 1855, news reached London in a few hours.
 The daily news reports energised public opinion, which brought down the Aberdeen government and carried Lord Palmerston into office as prime minister.
 Leo Tolstoy wrote a few short sketches on the Siege of Sevastopol, collected in Sevastopol Sketches.
 The stories detail the lives of the Russian soldiers and citizens in Sevastopol during the siege.
-Because of this work, Tolstoy has been called the world's first war correspondent.
+Because of this work, Russell and Tolstoy have each been called the world's first war correspondent.